• Skip to content

 Benchmark the skill sets of other leaders in the marketplace to ensure the in-house talent pool is the most qualified for the job.

-5. Structured Transition Plan
+5. Create A Structured Transition Plan

 Spend the time to create processes that help the employee orient to the new job.

-This simple step can minimize the downtime associated with leadership transitions and can help the newly promoted employee to hit the ground running.
+This simple step can minimize the downtime associated with leadership transitions and can help the newly promoted employee hit the ground running.

 6. Create an Employee Development Database